-The United Faculty of Florida hereby gives notice of its intent to proceed to arbitration in connection with the decision of USF dated and received by the UFF on in this grievance of: Name: USF Grievance No: The following statement of issue(s) before the Arbitrator is proposed: This notice was filed with the Provost's Office, ADM 226 on by (check one): mail (certified or registered, restricted delivery, return receipt requested); personal delivery; other (specify) Date of receipt by Provost's Office: Signature of UFF President I hereby authorize UFF to proceed to arbitration with my grievance.
+The United Faculty of Florida hereby gives notice of its intent to proceed to arbitration in connection with the decision of USF dated and received by the UFF on in this grievance of:

+in this ghevalice of.

+Name:

+USF Grievance No:

+The following statement of issue(s) before the Arbitrator is proposed:

+This notice was filed with the Provost's Office, ADM 226 onby (check one): mail (certified or registered, restricted delivery, return receipt requested); personal delivery ; other (specify)

+Date of receipt by Provost's Office:

+Signature of UFF President

+I hereby authorize UFF to proceed to arbitration with my grievance.
 I also authorize UFF and USF or its representatives to use, during the arbitration proceedings, copies of any materials in my evaluation file pertinent to this grievance and to furnish copies of the same to the arbitrator.

-Signature of Grievant This notice should be sent to: OFFICE OF PROVOST, ADM 226
+Signature of Grievant

+This notice should be sent to: OFFICE OF PROVOST, ADM 226
-Appendix E University of South Florida

-2014-2015 Salary Increase Notification
+Appendix E University of South Florida Salary Increase Notification

-Name: Empl id:

-Dept: Dept name:

-This notice is provided of your salary increase for the 20 14-2015 academic year.

-Base salary as of May 6, 2014:

-In accordance with provisions of the 2014-2017 USF-UF 2015 academic year is: F Agreement, your merit increase for the 2014-

-New base salary effective August 15, 2014:

-Any stipend amounts you may have received in addition to base compensation during this time period are not reflected in the amounts above.
+Name: Empl id: Dept: Dept name: This notice is provided of your salary increase for the academic year.
+Base salary as of: In accordance with provisions of the USF-U academic year is: FF Agreement, your merit increase for the New base salary effective: Your salary increase was derived from Articles 23.1.B, you increase with your chair/director or supervisor. ou may request a meeting to discuss this Any stipend amounts you may have received in addition are not reflected in the amounts above. to base compensation during this time period